seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 1053 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 1054 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 1047+6=1053
+//// 1048+6=1054

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 247 (2025, Monday, September 29th at 07:16 pm PST)
+//// File version: 248 (2025, Tuesday, September 30th at 06:13 pm PST)
-//// Line count (including blank lines and compiler line): 1,112
+//// Line count (including blank lines and compiler line): 1,113

 //// ----------------------------------------------------- \\\\